opendistro/for-elasticsearch-docs/docs/sql/window.md

 A window function performs a calculation across a frame of data rows around the current row and finds a result for each row.

-`PARTITION` and `ORDER` define the frame of data over which the calculations are made.
+`PARTITION BY` and `ORDER BY` define the frame of data over which the calculation is made.

 You can use window functions in the following three categories: